Using Our Data With AmiBroker

 How do I backtest on delisted data?

-Assuming you have purchased your delisted data installed and updating within the Premium Data program, follow these steps:
+Assuming you have purchased historical data for US delisted, and already have the data installed, follow these steps:

 For US Stocks: